View on GitHub

 Candidate Projects

-In this part of the assignment you will build a preliminary list of candidate projects on which you might be interested in working.
+In this part of the assignment you will build a preliminary list of candidate projects to which you might be interested in contributing.

 1. Browse the resources in the Finding H/FOSS Projects section looking for projects that interest you and that seem to be active.